Facts and figures

 TeamUp was launched in 2016 and provides child refugees aged between six and 18 with structured activities.
 The programme encompasses sports, games and movement activities implemented by trained volunteer facilitators.

 Each activity has a specific goal related to themes such as dealing with anger and stress.
 The activities work together to provide children with emotional support and a vital sense of stability.
-Participants are able to build the resilience they need to deal with sources of stress such as bullying, anger and fear.
+This supports the children taking part to build the resilience they need to deal with sources of stress such as bullying, anger and fear.

 TeamUp is currently active in 30 asylum reception centres across the Netherlands - reaching thousands of children.
 The programme is also expanding internationally - activities are underway in Uganda.
 We are also looking to expand activities to South Sudan, Colombia, Greece and the occupied Palestinian territories.